 Additionally, there are two neutral density filters: ND_Long, which can only be used with LW setups and ND_Short, which can only be used with SW setups.
 These filters are mounted in another wheel, so they can be used in parallel with other filters to reduce the flux of extremely bright sources.
 The intensity of sources is reduced by factors of 80 and 50 for the ND_Short and ND_Long filters respectively (Transmission curves are given in Section 8.2).

-- IB_4.05 was decommissioned due to a non-recoverable defocus issue and therefore it is not offered from P87 onward.
-Although from physical arguments the use of an intermediate band filter with a bandpass around 4-4.1 microns is optimal, this is not possible.
+^{}IB_4.05 was decommissioned due to a non-recoverable defocus issue and therefore it is not offered from P87 onward.
 Please, use NB_4.05 instead.

 5.2 Imaging